minutemailer/api-php/README.md

 Usage
 -----
+First you need to create an API token.
+You can do so by logging in to your Minutemailer account and go to the [API settings page](https://app.minutemailer.com/u/settings/api).

 Make sure the file is loaded, either by `require 'vendor/autoload.php'` if you are using composer or `require 'path/Minutemailer.php'` if you are not.

 ```php